 I have a good understanding of issues facing the voluntary sector, a good working knowledge of statutory agencies and extensive experience of developing partnership work across sectors and agencies.
 I am committed to creating strong policies and developing practice that counters discrimination of all kinds, and that responds to the social and economic exclusion still facing many people.

-Colin Williamson Engineer/webmaster/director
+Colin Williamson Engineer and webmaster

 This ugly mug spent 13 years at sea as a marine engineer with Shell Tankers (UK) Ltd obtaining first class certificates of competency on steamships and motorships.
 I recently retired from a subsequent career as an airline pilot thus freeing up time to indulge myself in the SS Explorer.
-I am a member of the board and involve myself heavily with the physical preservation of the ship and developing and maintaining this website.
+I was a member of the board but involve myself heavily with the physical preservation of the ship and developing and maintaining this website.